Publications

 Neighborhood afterschool programs can promote positive future orientation, a protective factor in girls of color at-risk for mental health problems, but little is known about cultural and contextual influences on engagement.
 The present study examined program-level culture, context, future orientation, and family engagement among 24 girl-caregiver dyads (aged 11-15, 83% Black, 13% Hispanic) in a partnering program.
 Mediation analyses revealed girls’ perceptions of cultural content was positively associated with girls’ future orientation.
 Cultural respect was positively associated with girls’ engagement.
 Caregiver satisfaction was positively associated with caregivers’ future orientation for their adolescent girl.
 Qualitative analyses elucidated cultural, contextual, gender, and mental health and resilience promotion-related themes associated with engagement.
 Findings provide support for tailoring programs to minoritized girls’ unique needs.

-A 30-Year Systematic Review of Photovoice: Quantifying Representation in Psychiatric Research
+A Picture Worth a 1000 words: 30-Year Review of Photovoice Representation Disparities in Psychiatric Science

 This systematic review quantified the demographic representation in psychiatric research with Photovoice, and the degree to which studies complete Photovoice goals.
 Studies with individuals diagnosed with severe mental illness, internalizing disorders, or substance use disorders in the U.S. were included.
 Search terms were informed by the DSM-5 and previous research; the search year began with 1992 when the Photovoice methodology was created.
 Fourteen studies met criteria.
 Participant social identities (race, ethnicity, economic position, and gender), psychiatric diagnoses, and policy-related action and advocacy steps were documented.
 Results revealed: (1) schizophrenia spectrum disorders are most represented in Photovoice (33.33%) whereas most substance related and addictive disorders (11.51%), depressive disorders (13.49%), bipolar disorders (8.33%), anxiety disorders (4.76%), and trauma or stressor disorders (3.57%) were less studied and obsessive-compulsive and related disorders were not represented, (2) major U.S. Census-defined racial and ethnic minority groups are nearly, if not entirely, absent, (3) an ethics and social-justice approach to reporting thorough demographic data is lacking, and (4) although just below three-quarters of studies initiate the action and advocacy component of Photovoice to mobilize collective change, what happens next regarding policy outcomes is not well-examined.
 Results also reveal the emergence of augmented Photovoice (28.5%), which supplemented or integrated Photovoice with behavioral or therapeutic interventions.
 This study illuminates significant disparities in participant representation, points the field towards a post-Photovoice examination, and provides recommendations for leveraging augmented Photovoice among all three tiers of a public mental health model.